-Twelve months ago, I had just arrived in Lisbon and I was sick, exhausted, anxious, and depressed.
+Twelve months ago, I had just ended my full-time travels and I was sick, exhausted, anxious, and depressed.
 I’d been on eight courses of antibiotics in the past year and managed to develop a stress-induced disease that left me struggling to do the most basic of tasks without being in excruciating pain.
 I was having panic attacks multiple times a day and had no drive or motivation to do anything but sit in a dark room and cry.

 It wasn’t travel that was the sole culprit, but it paid a huge role in my breakdown.
 It turned out that after five years of impermanence and uncertainty, it was resulting in stress rather than joy.
 And it was the stress that was destroying my mental and physical health.
 I realised I needed stability rather than a lack of focus, a lack of community, and a lack of healthy options in my life.
 I’d been treading water for years, but after one particularly high-stress experience several years ago, my life was suddenly overwhelming and I couldn’t find my way back to calmer seas.

 I chose to stop because I was drowning.
 I needed to breathe and I didn’t care where I did it.

 When I announced I’d stopped travelling full-time, I said I wasn’t expecting anything to change in terms of how much I moved.
 And it’s turned out to be true.
 I’m travelling just as much as I did when I was a full-time traveller, but rather than holing up for a month in different cities around the world, I have a beautiful apartment to return to every few weeks instead.

 It’s made all the difference in my life.